HomeStrengthening care through mentorshipUncategorizedStrengthening care through mentorship

-That search for knowledge led him to the Life for a Child Mentorship Program, where he was paired with pediatric endocrinologist Dr. Nader Kasim in the United States.
+That search for knowledge led him to the Life for a Child Mentorship Program, an initiative launched in partnership with the International Society for Pediatric and Adolescent Diabetes.
+Through the program, Albert was paired with Dr. Nader Kasim, a pediatric endocrinologist based in the United States.

-“Over our six months working together, my focus was on helping him translate standard diabetes guidelines into practical, effective care for his patients at the Kivu Diabetes Center.”
+“Over our six months working together, my focus was helping Dr. Albert translate standard diabetes guidelines into practical, effective care for his patients,” Nader said.

 “Seeing Dr. Albert’s clinical confidence grow has reinforced the immense value of sharing medical knowledge,” Nader said.
 “I stepped into this program hoping to offer useful guidance, but I am walking away having gained an exceptional colleague and a true friend.”